outofdesk/outofdesk.github.io/about.md

 ### The Journey
 <br/>

 Moving from the college town of Columbus, Ohio to working in the Bay Area feels very similar to my journey from studying in Shimoga to working in Bengaluru.
-The similarity is not just in the characterization of the places, but what they have to offer.
-One has simplicity, and authenticity, the other has opportunities for personal growth, so the internal journey has been one of going back and forth between the two in pursuit of a healthy mix of both.
+The similarity is not merely in the characterization of the places -- town versus metro -- but even in what they have to offer.
+One has simplicity, and authenticity, the other has opportunities for personal growth.
+The internal journey has been one of going back and forth, in pursuit of a healthy mix of both.

 Reading the last line above, it sounded like it made a small poem..